paradisec-archive/PARADISEC_workflows/03_data_management.md

 <span style="font-variant:small-caps;">Last updated: 02 October 2022</span>

-Much of the information on this page is geared toward preparing your collection for archiving with [PARADISEC](https://www.paradisec.org.au/){:target="_blank"} (Pacific and Regional Archive for Digital Sources in Engangered Cultures); some of the organisational concepts can be applied to depositing with other archives such as [ELAR](https://elar.soas.ac.uk/){:target="_blank"} (The Endangered Language Archive).
-However, the data management advice can be helpful even during your data collection phase.
+The information below regarding Metadata tools is mostly geared toward preparing your collection for archiving with [PARADISEC](https://www.paradisec.org.au/){:target="_blank"} (Pacific and Regional Archive for Digital Sources in Engangered Cultures); some of the organisational concepts can be applied to depositing with other archives such as [ELAR](https://elar.soas.ac.uk/){:target="_blank"} (The Endangered Language Archive).
+However, the data management advice is designed to help you think about data organisation prior to archiving during your data collection phase.

 ## Data management